-Fall container gardens, frugal fall gardening, growing coleus for today.
+Fall container gardens add the last of color for the warm weather.
+Frugal fall gardening, growing coleus for today.

 Come fall, I love to perk up my pots on the patio for the cooler lovely months of fall.
 Our weather is mild so we can grow flowers year round.
 But, committing to a more frugal walk, I just don't head to the nursery and load up on tons of flowers like I used to.
 I really like to re-use existing plants if I can and start new plants from cuttings.

 These two pots on our patio flag the sides of our fire pit.
 It is actually the size of a spa I swear.
 When my dad was building it I came home from work and could not believe how big and high he built it.
 He said he wanted it safe for the grandkids.
 No risk of little ones falling into it.